particle-iot/docs/src/content/guide/how-to-build-a-product/device-groups.md

 ### Example Release Process

-Let's walk through a real-life example of how you could utilize releasing product firmware by group.
+Let's walk through a real-life example of how you could use releasing product firmware by group.
 Imagine you have a fleet of 5,000 internet-connected widgets in the field.
-They are all currently running version 1 of your product firmware.
+They are all currently running version 1 of your product firmware (v1 had been previously marked as the default product firmware).

 After some initial feedback from end-users, you and your engineering team add a few impressive new features.
 You upload this new version of